citp/privacy-policy-historical/s/so/sot/sothebysrealty.com.md

 Scope of this Privacy Statement

 This Privacy Statement applies to your use of this Site only.
 We do not own, operate or control the web sites of our Franchisees or sales associates.
-Accordingly, this Statement does not apply to a Franchiseeâ€™s or sales associateâ€™s web site or to a Franchiseeâ€™s or sales associateâ€™s collection, use, storage and disclosure of your Personal Information.
+Accordingly, this Statement does not apply to a Franchisee’s or sales associate’s web site or to a Franchisee’s or sales associate’s collection, use, storage and disclosure of your Personal Information.

 1\.
 Collection and Use of Your Personal Information